Australia: An Increasingly Global Approach

 - Other examples of inter-agency collaboration, including by the Commonwealth Director of Public Prosecutions Organised Crime and Counter-Terrorism Practice Group, the Serious Financial Crime Taskforce, the Pacific Transnational Crime Network and the Australian Transaction Reports and Analysis Centre

 - The Mutual Assistance in Criminal Matters Act

-This chapter surveys the major Australian government agencies involved in such investigations, with a particular focus on their increasing need to adopt a global approach to adequately protect Australians from criminal threats, both local and international.
+This article surveys the key Australian government agencies involved in these investigations, their capabilities and recent examples of the execution of their investigative capacities.
+The article focuses on the increasing need to adopt a global approach to adequately protect Australians from criminal threats, both local and international.